AnthonyLloyd/CsCheck/README.md

 - Random testing and shrinking are parallelized.
 This and PCG make it very fast.
 - Shrunk cases have a seed value.
 Simpler examples can easily be reproduced.
 - Shrinking can be continued later to give simpler cases for high dimensional problems.
 - Concurrency testing and random shrinking work well together.
+Repeat is not needed.

 See the [comparison](Comparison.md) with other random testing libraries, or how CsCheck does in the [shrinking challenge](https://github.com/jlink/shrinking-challenge).
 In one [shrinking challenge test](https://github.com/jlink/shrinking-challenge/blob/main/challenges/binheap.md) CsCheck managed to shrink to a new smaller example than was thought possible and is not reached by any other testing library.